 Robert Chicas is director of HOK’s Aviation + Transportation practice and design manager for the firm’s efforts on New York City’s LaGuardia Airport’s Central Terminal B.

 Chicas, who was born and raised in New York City and earned a degree in architecture at Pratt Institute in Brooklyn, has spent almost three decades of his career directing significant airport projects.
 Before coming to HOK in 2002, he was a project manager for the expansion of the iconic Eero Saarinen terminal at Washington Dulles International Airport, for the redevelopment of Terminal 4 at John F. Kennedy Airport, and for the expansion and redevelopment of Terminal C at Newark Airport.
-In addition to his leadership role on LaGuardia’s Central Terminal B, Chicas is HOK’s principal-in-charge of the multi-billion-dollar expansion program taking place at Salt Lake City International Airport and was HOK’s project director for the design of a new midfield terminal at Indianapolis International Airport.
+In addition to his leadership role on LaGuardia Airport’’s new Terminal B, Chicas is HOK’s principal-in-charge of the multi-billion-dollar expansion program taking place at Salt Lake City International Airport and was HOK’s project director for the design of a new midfield terminal at Indianapolis International Airport.

 Here he talks about his passion for A+T facility design, current trends and challenges for this building type, the design solution for terminals at LaGuardia and Salt Lake City International, the move toward architect-led master plans, the long-term success of the HOK-designed terminal in Indianapolis, the importance of MBE/WBE project participation and more.